SimonPreissner/fruitfly/README.md

 ```
 python3 countwords.py ukwac_100m.txt space_1k_dims -d 1000 -w 5 -x data/MEN_dataset_natural_form_full
 ```

+### The fruitfly's work: storing dense, locality-sensitive hashes
+Applying the FFA to a cooccurrence cound is called "flying".
+This happens with `Fruitfly.fly()`, which returns a dictionary of words to their binary hashes.
+In order to store these hashes in a dense format and re-convert stored hashes into the binary form, there are three functions in the `utils` package:
+- `writeDH()`: converts the binary hashes to dense hashes and writes them to a .dh file.
+- `readDH()`: reads a .dh file and returns the dense hashes from it.
+- `sparsifyDH()`: returns the sparse representation of dense hashes.

 ### Going incremental
 Countwords.py also implements incrementality for both cooccurrence counting and the FFA: if specified, a Fruitfly "grows" alongside counting by creating nodes and connections whenever a new word is observed.